massimobonanni/AZ-203-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-203_07_lab_ak.md

 1. In the **Main** method, perform the following actions to use the **GraphServiceClient** instance to asynchronously get the response of issuing an HTTP request to the relative **/Me** directory of the REST API:

-    1. Add the following line of code to get the **Me** property of the **client** variable:
+    1. Add the following line of code to get the **Me** property of the *client* variable:

         ```
         client.Me
         ```

-    1. Update the previous line of code by adding an additional line of code to get an object representing the HTTP request using the **Request()** method:
+    1. Update the previous line of code by adding another line of code to get an object representing the HTTP request by using the **Request()** method:

         ```
         client.Me
             .Request()
         ```

-    1. Update the previous line of code by adding an additional line of code to issue the request asynchronously using the **GetAsync()** method:
+    1. Update the previous line of code by adding another line of code to issue the request asynchronously by using the **GetAsync()** method:

         ```
         client.Me